ariannalangwang/Music-App-React-Full-Stack/README.md

 # Musical PlayLand :crystal_ball:
-A Web App built with Express.js, React, and a MySQL database.
+A Full-Stack Web App built with Express.js, React, and a MySQL database.

 # Architecture  :white_check_mark:
 List of technologies used: